-‘Top Chef: Colorado’ Recap: Episode 13 — A Little Place Called Aspen
+‘Top Chef: Colorado’ Recap: Episode 13 — ‘A Little Place Called Aspen’

 Tasting

 After putting their dishes together, the diners arrived and it was time to start serving!
-There were a lot of people in attendance, as the pressure was on with this crowd.
+There were a lot of people in attendance, and the pressure was on with this crowd.

 - Joe – Tom said there is good acid to the dish.
 Gail Simmons said it does not eat cohesively.
 They were not happy with the toast and it did nothing for the dish.